neondatabase/postgresql_anonymizer/docs/privacy_by_default.md

 It is a bit ironic that the `anon.privacy_by_default` parameter **is not** enabled by default.
-This reason is simple: activating this option **may or may not** lead to contraint violations depending on the columns constraints placed in the database model.
+This reason is simple: activating this option **may or may not** lead to constraint violations depending on the columns constraints placed in the database model.

 Let's say we want to add a `NOT NULL` constraint on the `date_open` column: